 Even in the concentration camps, he said, people who felt that “life was still expecting something from them” were able to take small actions in line with their values.
 That gave them “the last of the human freedoms — to choose one’s attitude in any given set of circumstances, to choose one’s own way.”

-For Viktor Frankl, this ability to live our lives with purpose and meaning was real.
-And it made the difference between life and death.
+For Viktor Frankl, it was this ability to live our lives with purpose and meaning that made the difference between life and death.

 .